+43A.
+Computer-related fraud

-- 43B.
-Damaging computer data - 43C.
-Unauthorized access to a computer - 43D.
-Insertion of false information as data - 43E.
+43B.
+Damaging computer data

+43C.
+Unauthorized access to a computer

+43D.
+Insertion of false information as data

+43E.
 Extra-territorial application of this Part

+43F.
+Period during which complaint may be made

 Division I - Bogus advertisements and false notices